-Requirements and deadlines for admission to a graduate degree and certificate programs, as well as any distinct requirements for specific programs, are available on the Graduate Admission web page.
+Requirements and deadlines for admission to a graduate degree and certificate programs, as well as any distinct requirements for specific programs, can be found on the program webpage or by contacting the Graduate Admission staff.

 To be considered for admission into one of Roosevelt's doctoral or masters programs, an individual must complete an online application.
 Additionally, applicants must submit the application fee and any appropriate documentation outlined by each academic program.